mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 29 March 2025

-- The average temperature today is 11.68˚C,
+- The average temperature today is 10.9˚C,
-- With highs of 12.14˚C and lows of 11.27˚C,
+- With highs of 11.75˚C and lows of 10.38˚C,
-- It may feel like 10.57˚C with scattered clouds
+- It may feel like 9.9˚C with light intensity shower rain
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 7.6m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 64%
+- The pressure is 1019hPa and humidity is 71%
 - The sun will rise at 05:49 and set at 18:36

 <!-- weather_marker ends -->